kroxiksut/django-152fz-consent/docs/consent/en/authoring.md

 - short `description`;
 - list of fields in `fields_config`;
 - revocation policies;
-- re-consent regime;
+- re-consent mode;
-- Subject Availability Policy.
+- subject availability policy.

 Practical recommendations:

 - `code` should be stable and machine-friendly;
 - `title` must be readable by the administrator;
-- `description` is best written as a business explanation rather than a legal text;
+- `description` is best written as a business explanation rather than legal text;
-- the list of fields should reflect the real data that is processed in this flow, and not an abstract “reserve for the future.”
+- the list of fields should reflect the real data that is processed in this flow, not an abstract "reserve for the future."

 ## How to fill out a document